 If I had to choose a ‘favourite meal’, steak with salsa verde would most definitely be up there – top 3.
-A well-hung and carefully sourced piece of meat – dark, flavourful, flesh well marbled with fat – cooked just how I like it, soft, meltingly tender and rare.
-The meat is sliced, laid out with a minimal amount of fussiness and then drizzled with the piquant green sauce.
+A well-hung piece of meat – dark, flavourful, flesh marbled with fat – cooked just how I like it, soft, meltingly tender and medium rare.

 I remember the first time I tasted salsa verde.
-A perfect summers day and one of my mum’s perfect summer meals.
-Roast chicken, slathered with herbs and butter – crispy skin and succulent flesh within.
-Broad beans with bacon and herby vinaigrette (this one) and new potatoes, glistening and flecked green with the salsa.
-I still make that meal to this day and I know without doubt it was important in cementing my obsession with food.
-I still like to eat in the same way, long and lingering meals, picking at the scraps as we sip wine and chatter.
-Well, that’s what I do anyway, Chris wolfs it down like someone’s going to take it off him…
+A summers day and one of my mum’s perfect summer meals.
+Roast chicken, slathered with herbs and butter.
+Broad beans with bacon and herby vinaigrette and new potatoes, glistening and flecked green with the salsa.
+I still make that meal to this day.

 Small handful each capers and cornichons

 5-6 anchovy fillets (brown, salty kind)

 1 level tablespoon mustard (I used wholegrain but dijon is better)

 - The key is to chop everything really finely, then put in a bowl before adding the mustard, pepper and vinegar.
 Then stir in the oil.
 If you find it too tangy or have a less than great red wine vinegar, try adding a little sugar.